-Mood & Health Concerns
+Mood and Health Concerns

-A summary of the significance or changes in domain scores across target groups and over time can be found in the following table (See Table 9).
-An analysis of the change in domain scores from baseline to the first year follow-up indicated that significant changes were reported for all MO MFP participants on: Living Arrangement, Personal Care Needs, Respect and Dignity, Choice and Control, Community Integration & Inclusion and Satisfaction.
+A summary of the significance for changes in domain scores across target groups and over time can be found in the following table (See Table 9).
+An analysis of the change in domain scores from baseline to the first year follow-up indicated that significant improvements in QoL were reported for all MO MFP participants on: Living Arrangement, Personal Care Needs, Respect and Dignity, Choice and Control, Community Integration & Inclusion and Satisfaction.
 Mood & Health Concerns was the only domain where MFP participants did not report significant improvement from Baseline assessment to the 12 month follow-up report.

-Different patterns are noted when examining MO MFP participants in their respective target group.
-At the 12 month follow-up, significant improvements in life satisfaction were reported for all target groups except those persons in the co-morbid DD/MI group.
-When surveyed at the two year follow-up, significant improvements in life satisfaction were maintained for those in the physically disabled and DD groups.
-Non-significant improvements were reported for those in the Aged and co-morbid DD/MI groups.
+Different patterns of change in QoL are noted when examining MO MFP participants in their respective target group.
+At the 12 month follow-up, significant improvements in the domain of life satisfaction were reported for all target groups except those persons in the co-morbid DD/MI group.
+When surveyed at the 2 year follow-up, significant improvements in life satisfaction were maintained for those in the physically disabled and DD groups.
+Non-significant improvements in life satisfaction from the baseline measure to the 2 year follow-up were reported for those in the aged and co-morbid DD/MI groups.

 For the domain of living arrangements, all target groups reported significant improvements at both the one and two year follow-up assessments.
-A similar pattern of improvements was found for the domain of choice and control across all target groups for the 12 and 24 month follow-up surveys.
+A similar pattern of improvement was found for the domain of choice and control across all target groups for the 12 and 24 month follow-up surveys.

 Individuals in the physically disabled and the DD target groups were the only groups that reported a significant increase in being treated with respect and dignity at the one year follow-up At the two year assessment, only those in the physically disabled groups continued to report a significant improvement from the start of the program in being treated with respect and dignity.
-However, those persons in the Aged group now reported a significant improvement in their being treated with respect and dignity from the baseline period to the 24 month follow-up assessment.
+Interestingly, at the 24 month assessment, persons in the aged group now reported a significant improvement in their being treated with respect and dignity from the baseline period.

-At the one year assessment, persons in the Aged and physically disabled groups reported significant improvements in meeting personal care needs.
-No significant improvement in personal care needs was reported by those in the DD and the co-morbid DD/MI groups.
+At the one year assessment, persons in the aged and physically disabled groups reported significant improvements in meeting personal care needs when compared to the baseline measure.
+No significant improvement in personal care needs from the baseline assessment was reported by those in the DD and the co-morbid DD/MI groups.
 Only those in the physically disabled group continued to indicate an improvement in having their personal care needs met at the 24 month survey.

-For the domain of community integration, only those in the DD target group reported a significant improvement at the one year follow-up.
+For the domain of community integration, only those individuals in the DD target group reported a significant improvement at the one year follow-up.
 This pattern of improvement was found again at the two year assessment.